biurad/flange/README.md

 $app->run();
 ```

 Working on a big project!, it is advisable to use the application's cacheable version.
-This gives you 70% - 100% more performance than using the Application class with extensions,
+This gives you over 100% more performance than using the un-cacheable Application class with extensions,

 ```php
 use function Rade\DI\Loader\{phpCode, wrap};